-To model the dynamical behavior of the considered physical system over time, one considers a oneparameter family of mappings $\phi_t : M \to M$, describing how a state w evolves into a state $\phi_t(w)$ after time thas elapsed.
+To model the dynamical behavior of the considered physical system over time, one considers a (smooth) one-parameter family of mappings $\phi_t : M \to M$, describing how a state wevolves into a state $\phi_t(w)$ after time t has elapsed.
 A more localized description can be given in terms of a tangential vector field $X_T : M \to TM$ on M describing the infinitesimal changes of the system such that

-$$\frac{d}{dt}\phi_t(w) = X_T(\phi_t(w)) \; .$$
+$$\frac{\mathrm{d}}{\mathrm{d}t}\phi_t(w) = X_T(\phi_t(w)) \; .$$

-Such a formulation arises for example in the context of Newtonian mechanics where a state in the state space corresponds to position and velocity information while external forces give rise to a vector field that describes the local dynamic behavior.
-The global description can be recovered by integrating the above ordinary differential equation, thus computing the trajectory $t \mapsto \phi_t(w)$ of X_T .
+Such a formulation arises, for example, in the context of Newtonian mechanics where a state in the state space corresponds to generalized position and velocity information while external forces give rise to a vector field that describes the local dynamic behavior of these generalized coordinates.
+The global description can be recovered by integrating the above ordinary differential equation, thus computing a trajectory $t \mapsto \phi_t(w)$ of X_T , providing a time-dependent family of states being initialized with the state $\phi_0(w)$.

-The aforementioned constraints are in practice often idealizations of a process inducing a fast evolution towards an admissible state.
-Vice versa, given a description of the fast evolution in terms of a fast vector field, one can consider its equilibria to define the manifold of admissible states.
-Thus, the whole dynamical evolution of the non-idealized system can be described in terms of a vector field X on the larger ambient space \mathbb{R}^k which is decomposed into a fast and a slow component, i.e. X = F + S. The fast component F dominates, leading to a fast flow towards the state manifold M, where it vanishes.
-Thus M consists of equilibrium points of F. By looking at the linearization of F in the points of M, one can classify those according to whether they constitute stable or instable equilibria.
+The aforementioned constraints are in practice often idealizations of a process inducing a fast evolution towards an admissible and stable state.
+Vice versa, given a description of the fast evolution in terms of a so-called fast vector field F, one can consider its equilibria, i.e. the points where F vanishes (c.f.
+[13]), to define the manifold of admissible states.
+Complementary X is denoted as the slow vector field.
+Thus, the whole dynamical evolution of the non-idealized system can be described in terms of a vector field V on the larger ambient space \mathbb{R}^k which is decomposed into a fast and a slow component, i.e. V = F + X. The fast component F dominates, leading to a fast flow towards the state manifold M, where F vanishes.
+Thus M consists of equilibrium points of F. By looking at the linearization of F in the points of M, one can classify those according to whether they constitute stable or unstable equilibria.